Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing for Trout in North Carolina

-The Western United States isn’t the only place in the country that are home to trout.
+The Western United States isn’t the only place in the country that is home to trout.
 The East Coast is home to dozens of world-class trout rivers.
-The Appalachian Mountains in North Carolina have one of the most productive Brook Trout populations in the country.
+The Appalachian Mountains in North Carolina have one of the country’s most productive Brook Trout populations.

 Getting Your Fishing License In North Carolina

-In North Carolina, you’re not going to pay nearly as much as you would for a fishing license in the Western United States.
+In North Carolina, you won’t pay nearly as much as you would for a fishing license in the Western United States.
 A non-resident 10-day license is only going to cost you $23.
 A non-resident annual license will only cost you $45!
 Take advantage of these low prices and enjoy all the wonderful trout fishing.

 Where to Fish In North Carolina